Van Chancellor: USA Basketball

-Chancellor served as coach in international competition for thr United States National Team.
+Chancellor served as coach in international competition for the United States National Team.
 His teams won first place at the 2002 Opals World Challenge, a gold medal at the 2002 FIBA World Championships, and a gold medal at the 2004 Summer Olympics.

 Chancellor served as the head coach to the National team in the 2002 World Championships, held during September in three cities in China, including Nanjing, China.
 The USA won the opening six preliminary rounds easily, with no contest closer than 30 points.
 That included the opening round game against Russia, who has played them close at the 1998 Championship final.
 In the opening game, the USA won 89–55 behind 20 points form Lisa Leslie and 17 from Sheryl Swoopes.
 The USA wasn't seriously challenged in the quarterfinals, where they beat Spain by 39 points.
 The semifinal game against Australia was closer, but Leslie had a double-double with 24 points and 13 rebounds to help the USA team win by 15 points.
 In the championship game, much like the 1998 finals, the rematch was much closer.
 This time the USA team did not have to play from behind, and they had a ten-point lead late in the game, but the Russians cut the lead to a single point with just over three minutes remaining.
 The game remained close, and it was within three points with just over twelve seconds to go, but Swoopes was fouled and sank the free throws to give the USA a 79–74 win and the gold medal.
 Chancellor went 38–0 for team USA.